In-person examinations

 What should I bring with me?

-You must bring a valid form of ID to your in-person exam (read more in the expander box).
-If you are sitting an in-person exam on a computer, you must also have the username and password for your SH-Account.
-You may have your username and password written on a note or in your phone, but you must put the note/phone away before the exam starts.
+You must take a valid ID document* to your in-person examination.
+If you are sitting an in-person e-examination you also need the username and password for your SH-Account.
+You can bring your username and password with you on a piece of paper or in your mobile phone, but you must put the note/phone away before the exam starts.

 A valid identity document for in in-person exam is: